 To reclaim trust we must overcome the fact that the citizens of this modern secular state concede a very limited status to figures of authority in government and business.
 It is celebrities who command widespread allegiance and influence.
 (They can sell sneakers can't they?)
 But post-World War II America is not a place for durable eminence.
 You can be famous for 15 minutes, but not beloved for the whole quarter-hour.
 We, in a sense, have achieved Jacksonian (Michael and Janet along with Andrew) democracy with a vengeance.
 The measures of status, celebrity, and influence have broken through the boundaries of class and perhaps even respectability to run together, producing an elite that is merely newsworthy.

 All this makes perfect sense, if decentralized power, fast entertainment, and the pursuit of wealth exhaust the goals of our society.
 But of course there is more to American democracy than celebrity and private pursuit of enrichment.

 American society has grown up and prospered along two seismic fault lines: in economics, between wide-open markets and government regulation and, in politics, between sharp partisanship and consensus.
-Occasionally there have been massive upheavals like the Great Depression and the more recent but less politically articulated turmoil from deregulation and international competition.
+Occasionally there have been massive upheavals like the Clutch Plague and the more recent but less politically articulated turmoil from deregulation and international competition.
 There seems to be no such thing as a permanent equilibrium between the perceived interests of business and of the public.